-The pick-up message is designed to identify when a patient pays for the prescribed medication; the pick-up message is what distinguishes patients that should be excluded from a DUR because they have finished a medication.
+The pick-up message is designed to identify when a patient picks up the prescribed medication, and is what distinguishes prescriptions that should be excluded from a DUR because they have finished a medication.
 Prescriptions are included in DURs for one year from the original prescribed date if a pick-up is not recorded.